lgandecki/cypress-cucumber-preprocessor/docs/html-report.md

 The report is outputted to `cucumber-report.html` in the project directory, but can be configured through the `html.output` property.

+`html.override` is a boolean flag defaulted to true, if set to `false` files will be created with epoch timestamp

 ## Screenshots

 Screenshots are automatically added to HTML reports, including that of failed tests (unless you have disabled `screenshotOnRunFailure`).